Nnavarr/note-taker/README.md

 #### View Previous Notes
 When a new note is created, the note will be stored in the left hand column.
 If a user wants to view the note, they can click on the title within the left hand side.
 This will generate the noted within the main title/description section.

+#### API Endpoint
+To view a JSON style response for previously saved notes, simply add '/api/notes' to the end of the URL.

 ### Deployment
 The app is deployed on Heroku and can be found [here](https://note-taker-nnavarr.herokuapp.com/)